| Have

 attendees time to gather ideas or research issues prior

 to attending the meeting.
+3. Advise people

-It is amazing how often key people are
+of the meeting It is amazing how often key people are

 left out of meetings or were not able to attend simply